 It’s a fish eat fish world out there.
 Wild fishes face daunting lives in nature; everything in the ocean either wants to eat you or outcompete you for territory or mates.
 Collection for the aquarium is only the beginning of a hectic and stressful time in their lives.
 Once collected they’re held in a facility and purged (allowed time to expel waste) for a period of time prior to shipping.
-Then they’re bagged, boxed and shipped off to wholesaler’s around the world.
+Then they’re bagged, boxed and shipped off to wholesalers around the world.
 Ripped from boxes and exposed to bright light after hours of travel in complete darkness, they’re acclimated to holding tanks at wholesalers.
 Fishes are then offered various foods and sold to retailers around the wholesalers’ country.

-Most wholesaler’s have to move these fishes out within a week to remain profitable.
-Once purchased by a retailer fishes are once again bagged, boxed, and shipped to their new temporary home.
+Most wholesalers have to move these fishes out within a week to remain profitable.
+Once purchased by a retailer, fish are once again bagged, boxed, and shipped to their new temporary home.
 Boxes are opened, bright lights are glaring, and a fish must start to think, ‘what in the hell is going on here!’.
 As with wholesalers, most retailers have to move a fish within a week in order to stay profitable.
 Remember that fish food, saltwater, and employees all cost money that adds to the final price.
-If a retailer’s main concern is to offer the most affordable prices in the area, a week is even a long time to hold onto a fish.
+If a retailer’s main concern is to offer the most affordable prices in the area, even a week is a long time to hold onto a fish.
 Unfortunately for the average hobbyist, this leaves them with huge risk factors to deal with: Is this fish eating well?
 Does it have parasites, bacterial or fungal infections?

 One statistic that’s always stuck with me is “Internal worm infections are found in approximately 70 to 85% of tropical marine fish imported from the Philippines, Indonesia, Sri Lanka, Hawaii, the Caribbean, Australia, and the Red Sea.”
 (Bassleer, Gerald.
 Diseases in Marine Aquarium Fishes, page 74.
 2004).
 Now how many average hobbyists are ready to treat for such things?
 Even know what to look for?
 An internal parasite takes a trained eye to spot symptoms, or you end up with a story that reads something like, “My fish was eating great but not gaining weight, then just up and died for no reason.
 I’m never buying a fish from XYZ again!”
 Unless the ailment is obvious upon arrival many issues won’t show symptoms within a week.
 At this point the wholesaler and retailer have already moved the fish into possession of a hobbyist.
 Are you ready?
 Still glad you saved 25% on that fish?

 A good wholesaler is going to ensure their fishes are sourced from collectors who use sustainable practices.
-A great wholesaler is going to open the box from exporter under dim, or red spectrum lights.
+A great wholesaler is going to open the box from the exporter under dim, or red spectrum lights.
 A superb wholesaler is going to ensure the fish is eating prior to shipping to a retailer.
 This all adds to the cost of a fish.

 A good retailer is going to pay a little more and purchase from the sustainable minded wholesaler.
-A great retailer is going to ensure fishes are readily eating prepared foods easily offered by hobbyists.
-A superb retailer is going to keep the fish for more than a week and treat fishes as necessary for any ailments, potentially even prophylactically.
+A great retailer is going to ensure fish are readily eating prepared foods easily offered by hobbyists.
+A superb retailer is going to keep the fish for more than a week and treat as necessary for any ailments, potentially even prophylactically.
 This all adds to the cost of a fish.

 Some fish are only found in remote areas far flung from the nearest airport.
 This means that a trained crew, boat(s), and holding equipment are necessary to go collect that fish.
 If we’re talking about truly deepwater fish which may be collected in excess of 400 feet (122 m), human lives are now at stake in order to collect a fish for your aquarium.
 Going this deep requires expensive rebreather equipment, not to mention the otherworldly expense of becoming trained and certified to use them.
 This all adds to the cost of a fish.